 Structure and Process

 The Working Group meets monthly via webinar.
 Its discussions are supported by ORCID staff, who provide venue, scheduling, note-taking, and documentation support.
 Together, the group analyzed workflows, technologies, and standards in use by user facilities and publishers, and identified key points at which information could be shared or made available for actors downstream to use and embed in their work.
-Its intended products are a summary report, and community engagement around pilot projects.
+It produced a summary report in November 2017, and in 2018 plans community engagement around pilot projects.

 For additional information about the working group, please contact us.